 So much of your tone depends on the way you approach the strings.
 Daniel shows you how.

 You don't have to be stuck doing the same thing all the time.

-So many songs in modern worship either replace the bass or augment the bass with keyboard.
+Many songs in modern worship either replace the bass or augment the bass with keyboard.
 Fear not!
 We can create a similar tone by using octaves.
-In this video I'll show you how.
-Once you've got the idea try using it in the lesson for Wake by Hillsong Young And Free.

-If you only ever play on your own or in a full band you are missing out.
-Bass guitar is only a part of the rhythm section.
-In order to really grow you need to spend time with just a drummer to work out grooves and patterns that are fun to play and also have real world application.
+In order to really grow, you need to spend time with just a drummer to work out grooves and patterns that are fun to play and also have real-world application.